 Transparency = Accountability

-Baltimore Witness provides transparency of the local system by focusing on homicides and non-fatal shooting cases as the progress through the Baltimore Courts.
+D.C.
+Witness provides transparency of the local system by focusing on homicide, domestic violence and sexual assault cases as they progress through the D.C.
+Superior Court.
 The site is designed to be of and for the city and its residents.
-Our problems are home grown and so are their solution.
-Baltimore Witness will work and support every stakeholder who shares the same goal, the reduction of violent crime in the city.
+Our problems are home grown and so are their solutions.
+D.C.
+Witness will work and support every stakeholder who shares the same goal, the reduction of violent crime in the city.

-Trained reporters cover every case, every hearing, every life, every story affected by crime.
+Trained reporters cover every case, every hearing, every life, and every story affected by crime.

-You will also know our opinion on issues.
-We will report the stories and the data that goes with them.
+We will report the stories and the data that goes with each incident and case.
 We will leave editorializing to others.
 Our mandate is to just report the facts.

 Power of Data